GnanaDeepika786/vsd-cmos-1/README.md

 On applying Vds, every point on x axis will vary w.r.t to Vgs-V(x), this will decide the current equation.

 ### L2: Drift current theory
+We know that the effective channel voltage (Veff) will vary w.r.t x,

+Example:
+* At x = 0 → Vgs - V(x) = 1V
+* At x = Vds → Vgs - V(x) = 0.95V

+The induced charge equation is proportional to the effective channel voltage and depends on the position x

+ii

+**The types of current:**

+* Drift current
+* Diffusion current
+Because of the potential difference across the channel there exists a drift current

+Here, drift current dominates because of the electric field.

+ii

+To calculate drain current, we consider the top view of the transistor.

+i